Ronny Jackson picked by Trump to lead the VA: What to know about the president's physician

 A Navy rear admiral, Jackson is the president’s personal physician who rose to prominence after he addressed the press from the White House briefing room in January to discuss Trump’s health.
 While Jackson said the president needs to lose some weight, he said the physical exam he conducted showed overall that Trump was in good physical and mental health.

-But Jackson has run into some issues with his Senate confirmation hearing.
-The hearing has been delayed after questions have arisen about his conduct and ability to manage the agency.

-According to The New York Times, Jackson has been accused in the past of overseeing a hostile work environment as White House physician, including allegations of drinking on the job and allowing the over-prescription of drugs.

-Trump fired Secretary David Shulkin on March 28, and Robert Wilkie is serving as interim secretary until Jackson is confirmed.
+Trump fired Secretary David Shulkin on March 28, and Robert Wilkie was supposed to serve as interim secretary until Jackson’s confirmation.

 Read on for a look at three things to know about the physician.